Money, diabetes and you

 A variable amount

-Saving on test equipment?
+Saving on monitoring equipment?

 Biking, walking or using public transit instead of travelling by car is a good way to cut expenses.
 Quitting smoking is also a real breath of fresh air for your bank account.